webduvet/firebase-mapper/README.md

 first afgument is name of the 'class' second argument is construct saying it is object (not a list) and defines all the properties of the object

 	var user = BpFactore.create('app.user', bprint);

-		user is expected to do
+user is expected to do the following operations

+set objects' property
-		user.name = name; // sets name\
+	user.name = name;

+set deep nested onjects' property
 	user.info.gender = "male" sets gender

+write deep nested obbjects' property into DB
 	user.info.gender.write(); // write into location

 rule: the parent location must be already in DB otherwise is thrown error - can't write to non existent location

+write whole nested object in DB at once (overwite all inner properies)
+	user.info.write() - writes the whole info object in DB (user must be already written)

+write the whole object into DB which overwrites all the inner properties or objects
-		user.info.write - writes the whole info object in DB (user must be already written) user.write() writes the whole user into DB with default fields if not initialized.
+	user.write() writes the whole user into DB with default fields if not initialized.

-...
+TODO
+the object and nested objects should have flag saying auto update, so all changes on DB can be immediatelly propagated into object with this we need to wait with save until the read/update is finished. it either should throw and error, wrning or just updates the just read property.
+TODO - decide ...

 TODO